BDC Hamburger Icon

 Coverage area

 You must ensure a provider can service the geographic areas where you operate.
 For example, a small business with exclusively local customers may not need extensive coverage from its provider.
-However, an e-commerce business with a large portion of its client base overseas would need a company that can handle frequent international calls.
+However, an e-commerce business with a significant portion of its client base overseas would need a company that can handle frequent international calls.

 E911 service